 Milk Thistle

-The Ancient Guardian of Liver, Detox, and Vitality The name “Milk Thistle” comes from the milky white veins on its leaves, which, according to legend, were marked by the Virgin Mary’s milk.
-Its seeds contain silymarin a powerful antioxidant complex that shields liver cells, aids detoxification, and supports regeneration.
+The Ancient Guardian of Liver, Detox, and Vitality The name Milk Thistle (Silybum Marianum) comes from the milky white veins on its leaves, which, according to legend, were marked by the Virgin Mary’s milk.
+Its seeds contain silymarin, a powerful antioxidant complex that shields liver cells, aids detoxification, and supports regeneration.
 Know More

 Ashwagandha

-The Ancient Secret of Strength, Calm, and Vitality Ashwagandha (Withania somnifera), also known as Indian Ginseng or Winter Cherry, is one of the most valued herbs in Ayurveda.
+The Ancient Secret of Strength, Calm, and Vitality Ashwagandha (Withania Somnifera), also known as Indian Ginseng or Winter Cherry, is one of the most valued herbs in Ayurveda.
 Traditionally described as a Rasayana, it has been used to support vitality, balance, and overall strength of both body and mind.
 Know More

 Shatavari

-The Queen of Herbs for Feminine Vitality, Balance, and Nurturing Shatavari (Asparagus racemosus) is an important herb in Ayurveda, traditionally valued for supporting women’s health across different stages of life.
+The Queen of Herbs for Feminine Vitality, Balance, and Nurturing Shatavari (Asparagus Racemosus) is an important herb in Ayurveda, traditionally valued for supporting women’s health across different stages of life.
 The name Shatavari comes from Sanskrit, historically interpreted as a reference to vitality and reproductive strength.
 Know More

 Tulsi